Improving Health Provision in Mid Wales

 Along with the British Medical Association Cymru Wales (BMA) I held an event in the Senedd in July (2024) in support of their campaign ‘Save our Surgeries’.

-BMA Cymru launched their ‘Save our Surgeries’ campaign in June 2023.
-The Save Our Surgeries campaign asks Welsh Government to commit to a rescue package for General Practice, to provide GPs and their patients with the support they need.
-Survey data, which was shared with members of the Senedd at BMA Cymru Wales’ Save Our Surgeries event today, exposed an alarming 87% of GPs feared their rising workloads were impacting patient safety as Wales saw its 100th GP surgery close this year.
+BMA Cymru launched their ‘Save our Surgeries’ campaign in 2023.
+They asked Welsh Government to commit to a rescue package for General Practice and to provide GPs and their patients with the support they need.
+Survey data, which was shared with members of the Senedd at the ‘Save Our Surgeries’ event, exposed an alarming 87% of GPs feared their rising workloads were impacting patient safety as Wales saw its 100th GP surgery close.

-The continued unsustainable workload for GP’s hasn’t improved and pressures are usually greater in the winter months.
+The continued unsustainable workload for GPs hasn’t improved and pressures are usually greater in the winter months.